Janssen COVID-19 Vaccine (Johnson & Johnson) (Ad26.COV2.S) Description

 April 13, 2021 - The Centers for Disease Control and Prevention and the Food and Drug Administration jointly announced a recommendation pausing the use of this vaccine out of an abundance of caution.
-These US government agencies review data involving 6 reported cases of a rare and severe type of blood clot in individuals after receiving the Janssen COVID-19 vaccine.
+These US government agencies review data involving six reported cases of a rare and severe type of blood clot in individuals after receiving the Janssen COVID-19 vaccine.
 Right now, these adverse events appear to be extremely rare, stated these agencies.

-April 2, 2021 - Johnson & Johnson announced the Janssen COVID-19 vaccine candidate would initially be tested in a small number of adolescents aged 16-17 years.
+April 2, 2021 - Johnson & Johnson announced that the Janssen COVID-19 vaccine candidate would initially be tested in adolescents aged 16-17 years.
 Following the initial data review in this Phase 2a trial, the study will be expanded to a larger group of younger adolescents in a stepwise approach.
-This trial is currently enrolling participants in Spain and the United Kingdom; enrollment will commence shortly in the United States, the Netherlands, and Canada, with Brazil and Argentina to follow.
+This trial is enrolling participants in Spain and the United Kingdom; enrollment will commence shortly in the United States, the Netherlands, and Canada, with Brazil and Argentina to follow.

-March 31, 2021 - The Collegiate Board of Anvisa (Dicol) approved the temporary authorization for emergency use of the Janssen COVID19 Vaccine vaccine (Ad26.COV2-S, recombinant), developed by Janssen, the pharmaceutical arm of Johnson & Johnson.
-The company requested emergency use on March 24th.
+March 31, 2021 - The Collegiate Board of Anvisa (Dicol) approved the temporary Authorization for emergency use of the Janssen COVID19 Vaccine vaccine (Ad26.COV2-S, recombinant), developed by Janssen, the pharmaceutical arm of Johnson & Johnson.
+The Company requested emergency use on March 24th.
 Anvisa concluded, after analyzing the studies presented, that the vaccine protects against the severe form of the disease and is effective for preventing COVID-19 in adult patients.

 March 31, 2021 - Johnson & Johnson announced it has been working directly with governments, health authorities, and other companies to help end the global pandemic.
 We continue to expect to deliver our COVID-19 vaccine at a rate of more than one billion doses by the end of 2021.

 March 29, 2021 - Janssen Pharmaceutica NV has agreed with the African Vaccine Acquisition Trust (AVAT) to make up to 220 million doses of its single-shot COVID-19 vaccine candidate to the African Union's 55 member states, with delivery beginning in the third quarter of 2021.
-AVAT also can order an additional 180 million doses for a combined total of up to 400 million doses through 2022.
-The availability of the vaccine candidate is subject to its successful approval or authorization by the national regulatory authorities of member states.
+AVAT also orders an additional 180 million doses for a combined total of up to 400 million doses through 2022.
+The availability of the vaccine candidate is subject to its successful approval or Authorization by the national regulatory authorities of member states.

 March 22, 2021 - Swissmedic has temporarily authorized the "Covid-19 vaccine Janssen" developed by the pharmaceutical corporation Johnson & Johnson for people aged 18 and over.
-Janssen-Cilag AG applied for authorization.
+Janssen-Cilag AG applied for Authorization.
 Additionally, the Human Medicines Expert Committee, Swissmedic's external advisory body, voiced its support for this decision during an extraordinary meeting.

-March 12, 2021 - New Jersey-based Johnson & Johnson announced that the World Health Organization (WHO) had issued Emergency Use Listing for the Janssen COVID-19 Vaccine.
+March 12, 2021 - New Jersey-based Johnson & Johnson announced that the World Health Organization had issued Emergency Use Listing for the Janssen COVID-19 Vaccine.